gp86041/myprojects/project1.md

 - VI.
 The data we will need is in the columns of "**YEARMODA**" (date) and "**PRCP**" (precipitation in inches).

+Now you are ready to organize the data.

+---

 ###Section 3.
 Data Organization

+Here we are going to organize our data before the analysis.

 - I. Once you have both of your peakflow and precipitation data ready, let's start organizing the data by cleaning them up a bit.
 - II.
 For the **climate** data, there are two tasks which need to be done: